AI-sandbox/gnomix/README.md

 Sequenced haplotypes phased with a phasing software (left).
 LAI is used to label haplotypes with ancestry predictions and phasing errors become evident (center).
 Phasing error correction using LAI is applied to correct phasing errors (right).

 ## Calibration
 To ensure that G-Nomix outputs probability estimates that reflect it's true confidence and accuracy, we recommend using calibration.
-We use Isotonic Regression to map the predicted probabilities to calibrated probabilities where the latter is more likely to have predictions with confidence X% correct X% of the time.
+We use Isotonic Regression to map the predicted probabilities to calibrated probabilities where the latter are more likely to have predictions with a confidence of X% correct matching their actual X% frequency of being correct in practice.

 ## License